NestScale Blog

 In the default view, Facebook provides essential metrics like delivery, bid strategy, budget, results, reach, impressions, CPA, amount spent, and more.
 These are fundamental indicators of your ad performance.

-Step 3: Explore Specific Metrics
+Step 3: Explore specific metrics

 track metrics in Facebook ads 3